 Colin Rigg, Head of Agriculture – ANZ Macquarie

-Bradley Wheaton, Managing Partner – Gunn Agri Partners
+Bradley Wheaton, Co-Managing Director, Gunn Agri Partners & Director, Cunningham Cattle Co

 Panel 1: Headwinds & Tailwinds